AndrewJBateman/pern-stack-todo/README.md

 ### Frontend

 * React frontend includes a simple todo list with a user input field and a table of todos below.
-User can edit and delete todos.
+User can edit and delete todos
 * [JavaScript XML (JSX)](https://reactjs.org/docs/introducing-jsx.html) used to write HTML elements in Javascript
 * [React Fragments](https://reactjs.org/docs/fragments.html) used to show table of todos as a row with columns in the DDM